MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Manage-Breakpoints-from-the-Debugger-Code-Viewer.md

 ---
-title: "How to: Manage Breakpoints from the Debugger Code Viewer" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article
+title:"How to: Manage Breakpoints from the Debugger Code Viewer" ms.custom: na ms.date: 06/05/2016
+ms.reviewer: na
+ms.suite: na
+ms.tgt_pltfrm: na
+ms.topic: article
+ms-prod:"dynamics-nav-2017"
 ms.assetid: 6c16aab5-df22-4af4-a215-beff55b67c8e
 caps.latest.revision: 11
-manager: terryaus
+manager: edupont
 ---
 # How to: Manage Breakpoints from the Debugger Code Viewer
 You can view, set, enable, disable, or delete breakpoints directly in the **Code** part of the **Debugger** window.